-"Z" Pattern Primary Inoculation

-Cross-Streaked

-Place inoculated plates in the resealable polyethylene bag (one specimen per patient with accompanying lab slip).
+"Z" Pattern Primary Inoculation Cross-Streaked Place inoculated plates in the resealable polyethylene bag (one specimen per patient with accompanying lab slip).
 Do not seal plate with tape or rubber band.
 Cut off the corner of one foil-wrapped tablet to expose the tablet and place it in the bag.
 DO NOT REMOVE THE TABLET FROM THE FOIL POUCH.
 Expel excess air from the bag and completely seal the bag.
 If using the BD Bio Bag Tube C place the plate in the bag, seal the bag and crush the CO2 generating ampule.
 If an incubator is available, incubate the plates in an inverted (medium facing down) position at 35°C until picked up by courier.
 If an incubator is not available, invert the plates and hold them at room temperature until picked up by the courier.
 DO NOT REFRIGERATE AFTER INOCULATING.
 When packing plates for transport, keep them inverted and place in a suitable container that will protect them from extreme heat or cold.
-Keep lab slip separate from specimen to avoid lab slip becoming wet.
-Please do not use damaged plates or less than optimal media.
+Keep lab slip separate from specimen to avoid lab slip becoming wet. \Please do not use damaged plates or less than optimal media.
 MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
 Indicate specimen type using the "Specimen Code" on the form and number of hours incubated (if any).
+Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).